Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 </p>

 <div align="center">
-  <b>Figure y</b>: This figure summarizes the main mechanisms for post-translational modification of proteins.
-As we will discuss in this section, RNAseq gene expression data does not account for protein regulation. [y]
+  <i><b>Figure y</b>: This figure summarizes the main mechanisms for post-translational modification of proteins.
+As we will discuss in this section, RNAseq gene expression data does not account for protein regulation. [y]</i>
 </div>
 <br />